How To Become a Licensed Real Estate Agent in New York

 What is a Sponsoring Broker?

-First, brokers are real estate agents but because they have taken and passed a brokerage exam, they tend to be higher in rank than real estate agents.
+First, brokers are real estate agents, but because they have taken and passed a brokerage exam, they tend to be higher in rank than real estate agents.

-The newbie real estate agent and the sponsoring broker agree to split the commission on all sales and rentals that the real estate agent has brought into the firm where the sponsoring broker works.
+The newbie real estate agent and the sponsoring broker agree to split the commission on all sales and rentals the real estate agent has brought into the firm where the sponsoring broker works.

 In the process, the real estate agent becomes part of the broker's brokerage firm.